Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should provide clear and consistent communication regarding interview formats, offer snacks during the admissions process, and maintain their friendly and helpful approach.
+Applicants commonly suggested that the admissions office should provide consistency in interview formats, either in-person or virtual, to avoid confusion and frustration.
+Another common suggestion was to offer snacks during the admissions process for added convenience and comfort.

 I know we are transitioning from pandemic times, but some programs offering in person interviews and others virtual is confusing and frustrating as I wished I had the opportunity for a traditional interview process